WayfaringBloke/dnd/writing/msns/1_Deli.md

 - In one corner there is 2 giant piles of potatoes, one peeled the other unpeeled
 - Along the far wall a deep fat fryer quietly fizzling
 - Strong smell of fish & raw beef (blood)
-- Two cooks in there
+- Two cooks in there, one throws knives at you the other has a d4a pistol in his waistband

+## Freezer
+- Secured by a thick steel door, the insulation also

 # Assets